kriber82/AdventOfCraft2024/exercise/kotlin/day13/thoughts.md

           - [x] 1.1.4.6 Check potential bug due to additional * unitPrice in THREE_FOR_TWO
           - [ ] 1.1.4.7 Adapt THREE_FOR_TWO code to be able to use X_FOR_AMOUNT logic
             - [x] 1.1.4.7.1 introduce priceForAmount or similar priceForGivenItems
-            - [ ] 1.1.4.7.2 Eliminate misleading discountItemsPaid in X_FOR_AMOUNT cases
+            - [x] 1.1.4.7.2 Eliminate misleading discountItemsPaid in X_FOR_AMOUNT cases
+            - [ ] 1.1.4.7.3 Move priceForGivenItems out of if
           - [ ] 1.1.4.8 Extract common logic for X_FOR_AMOUNT
           - [ ] 1.1.4.9 Improve names for extracted code
           - [ ] 1.1.4.? ?